Professor of Forest Entomology/Pathology; Chair, Department of Ecosystems & Conservation Sciences

-Diana is also an associate editor for Symbiosis, Insects, the Journal of Economic Entomology, and the Western Journal of Applied Forestry .
+I am an associate editor for the journals Insects, Journal of Economic Entomology, and Agricultural and Forest Entomology.

 A.S.
 Microbiology: 1986, Chaffey College, Alta Loma, CA High Honors

 B.S.
-Agricultural Biology: 1990, California State Polytechnic University, Pomona, Magna cum laude
+Agricultural Biology (IPM): 1990, California State Polytechnic University, Pomona, Magna cum laude

 M.S.
 Entomology: 1992, University of California, Riverside

 Ph.D.
 Entomology: 1997, University of California, Riverside Minor: Mycology

 I conduct both basic and applied research and I am especially drawn to working in that powerful place where the two come together.

 On the basic end of the spectrum, my interests are mainly focused on understanding ectosymbioses among bark and ambrosia beetles and fungi.
 In my research, I investigate how evolution and ecological processes have acted in concert to shape these fascinating, complex symbioses.

 On the applied end of the spectrum, my research focuses on bark beetle ecology in relation to forest restoration and climate change.
 This includes work on mountain pine beetle outbreaks in lodepole and ponderosa pine and the massive die-offs of whitebark pine in North America and the giant Euphorbia tree in southern Africa.